 A well-used customer database also gives you flexibility.
 When you need to move stock, drive cash flow, or respond to something unexpected, you have a direct way to communicate with your customers, quickly and effectively through email or SMS.
 It’s a little bit like insurance — it’s there when you need it.

 What if I told you that you could talk to your best customers at the moment when they’re most open to hearing from you.
-Perhaps they’re on the couch after the kids have gone to bed or they’ve taking time out on their lunch break.
+Perhaps when they’re on the couch after the kids have gone to bed, or they’re passing the time on their lunch break or having a cuppa.
 Would you be interested?

 That’s the power of a well-timed and thoroughly enjoyable email.